-Chlorine gas symptoms reported in Eastern Ghouta after Syrian airstrikes
+Putin orders daily pause in fighting in Eastern Ghouta

 "Because by decrees of the Security Council, you cannot install a ceasefire, (a) ceasefire is reached by laborious and painstaking process on the ground," said Nebenzia.

-However, US Ambassador to the UN Nikki Haley refuted Nebenzia's claims.
+However, US Ambassador to the UN Nikki Haley rejected Nebenzia's claims.

 "In the three days it took us to adopt this resolution, how many mothers lost their kids to the bombing and shelling?
 How many more images did we need to see of fathers holding their dead children?
 All for nothing, because here we are voting for a ceasefire that could have saved lives days ago," said Haley in remarks made after the ceasefire resolution was adopted on Saturday.

-"Our goal with this resolution is clear: The Assad regime needs to stop its military activities around eastern Ghouta, and for once, allow humanitarian access to all of those who need it," said Haley, adding that she was unconvinced the Syrian regime would honor the ceasefire.
+"Our goal with this resolution is clear: The Assad regime needs to stop its military activities around Eastern Ghouta, and for once, allow humanitarian access to all of those who need it," said Haley, adding that she was unconvinced the Syrian regime would honor the ceasefire.

 "We are deeply skeptical that the regime will comply.
 But we supported this resolution because we must demand nothing less.
 We owe this to the innocent people of Syria begging for help."

-In his remarks to the UN Security Council Nebenzia compared the outcry from the international community over events in Eastern Ghouta to that surrounding the re-taking of eastern Aleppo in December 2016.
+In his remarks to the UN Security Council, Nebenzia compared the outcry from the international community over events in Eastern Ghouta to that surrounding the retaking of eastern Aleppo in December 2016.

 "We know that the humanitarian situation in Syria is dire and requires urgent measures to be taken," he said.
-"However we see perfectly that the propagandistic scenarios which are being unraveled around Eastern Ghouta are in line fully with the campaign, the vociferous campaign in late 2016 during the counter-terrorist operation to liberate eastern Aleppo."
+"However we see perfectly that the propagandistic scenarios which are being unraveled around Eastern Ghouta are in line fully with the campaign, the vociferous campaign in late 2016 during the counterterrorist operation to liberate eastern Aleppo."

 The airstrikes and artillery fire have concentrated on the outskirts of Eastern Ghouta, according to activists inside the city. more than 520 people have been killed and 2,500 wounded since the bombardment of Eastern Ghouta began on Sunday February 18.